-Problems arise when these teams are siloed - when their activities and objectives are kept highly separated within the organizational structure.
-Developers are motivated to release new code with regular frequency or on a pre-determined timeline, IT operations teams are motivated to maintain application uptime and IT security teams are motivated to prevent security breaches.
+Problems arise when development and operations teams are siloed.
+Developers are motivated to release new code with regular frequency or on a pre-determined timeline, IT operations teams are motivated to maintain application uptime, and IT security teams are motivated to prevent security breaches.
 The misalignment of objectives between these areas naturally leads to conflict during hand-offs:

-Recently, IT managers have attempted to reduce friction between the various working groups in IT with new methodologies that promote collaboration and process integration between departments that have traditionally operated independently.
+Recently, IT managers have attempted to reduce friction between the various working groups in IT.

 From there, IT organizations should establish a cross-department collaboration that strives to introduce application security features and aspects at earlier stages of application development.
-A typical software development cycle begins with planning and requirement analysis, the definition of application requirements and product architecture design.
+A typical software development cycle begins with planning and requirement analysis, defining application requirements and product architecture design.
 Once the product is built, it will be thoroughly tested before its deployment to the production environment.

-The difficulty in the traditional model is that security considerations may not be introduced until late in the development process.
-SecOps addresses this difficulty by encouraging collaboration with operations and security teams throughout the development process, ensuring that necessary security features are baked in during the development process in a way that minimizes the impact on application performance.
+The traditional model does not introduce security considerations early enough in the development process.
+SecOps addresses this difficulty by encouraging collaboration with operations and security teams throughout the development process, ensuring that necessary security features are baked in during the development process to minimize the impact on application performance.

 Some of the most important activities and capabilities of the security operations center include:

-Network Monitoring - SecOps teams are typically responsible for closely monitoring activity throughout the enterprise IT infrastructure, including private, public and hybrid cloud environments.
-Network monitoring includes monitoring of security events and the operational status and performance of deployed applications.
+Network monitoring is conducted by SecOps teams responsible for closely monitoring activity throughout the enterprise IT infrastructure, including private, public and hybrid cloud environments.
+Network monitoring includes monitoring security events and the operational status and performance of deployed applications.

-Incident Response - When an unwanted or unexpected situation occurs, SecOps teams are responsible for implementing the incident response plan.
-Incidents may be reported by users but they are frequently discovered by network monitoring software tools before they affect end-users at all.
+Incident response is the responsibility of SecOps teams when an unwanted or unexpected situation occurs.
+Incidents may be reported by users but network monitoring software tools frequently discover them before they affect end-users at all.
 When a security breach happens, an incident response team takes the appropriate steps to contain the damage and prevent the attacker from further accessing the network.

-Forensics and Root Cause Analysis - Forensics analysis of security events reflects the capability developed by SecOps to analyze and assess information to determine the root cause of a security breach, performance issue or another unexpected event on the network.
+Forensics and root cause analysis of security events reflects the capability developed by SecOps to analyze and assess information to determine the root cause of a security breach, performance issue, or another unexpected event on the network.
 SecOps teams use specialized security software tools to conduct root cause analysis, determine the underlying causes of security issues and rectify them before they can be exploited again.

-Threat Intelligence - Threat intelligence is a security process with two basic steps: gaining knowledge and understanding of possible security threats to the organization and establishing methods to detect and respond to those threats (or proactively prevent them from occurring).
+Threat intelligence is a security process with two basic steps––gaining knowledge and understanding of possible security threats and establishing methods to detect,respond and proactively prevent them from occurring.
 Threat intelligence can be conducted as a collaborative effort within the SecOps team, within the company as a whole, and even between separate business entities with a collective interest in securing their internal systems.

 IT organizations that successfully implement the SecOps methodology can experience a range of business benefits.